Boston University Neurology Associates

 It is helpful to have your medical records forwarded to the neurologist prior to your visit.
-It is also helpful to have the required forms filled out prior to your arrival at the clinic.
-For your convenience, download the outpatient clinic form.
+It is also helpful to have the required forms filled out prior to your arrival at the clinic (see these forms under the “Scheduling an Appointment” section of this page).

 In addition to this form, it is important that you bring a complete list of current medications you are taking, doses, and times for each medication.
 To assist you with this, download the medication schedule.